-The annual Muse Women’s Conference brings together local women & teens with internationally recognized artists, authors, athletes, entrepreneurs, activists, and social change leaders to celebrate International Women’s Day and kick-off Women’s History Month.
-Our fifth event is scheduled for March 3rd-5th, 2017 in Bend, Oregon.
+The annual Muse Conference brings together local change-makers with internationally recognized artists, authors, athletes, entrepreneurs, activists, and social change leaders to celebrate International Womxn’s Day and kick-off Womxn’s History Month.
+Our 8th annual event will take place March 5th-8th, 2020 in Bend, Oregon.

 WHAT OUR MUSES ARE SAYING

 Kind words from our Muses about their experience at the annual Muse Conference in Bend, Oregon.
 If you’d like to submit a comment about one of our programs or events, share your thoughts here.

 If inspiration could be catalyzed into pure potentiality, Muse is it!